My Chinese name is 陶(tao2)家(jia1)泰(tai4) – an archaic version of these characters is shown on my chop (reading from right to left and top to bottom).

 Although traditionally generation names are only assigned to the children of male descendants, my cousin Mary (crazy radical that she is) assigned her children the corresponding generation name from great-great-grandfather's couplet. ↩

-Since I first wrote this in November of 2005, my two sons Henry Sam To and Franklin Ellis To were born on March 24, 2006 at 2:17am and May 3, 2010 at 9:35pm.
+Since I first wrote this in November of 2005, my two sons Henry and Franklin were born in 2006 and 2010.
 After considerable deliberation with my mom and consulting the internet for auspicious characters for someone of Henry's birth date and time and considering characters with an appropriate number of strokes, we settled on 陶(tao2)詩(shi1)煥(huan4) for Henry's Chinese name.
 My mom recently went to China and after some research, selected 陶(tao2)詩(shi1)楷(kai3) for Franklin's Chinese name. ↩

 If my descendants exhaust the eight characters of the poem, in order to continue the tradition, they would have to either write additional verses for the poem or begin again from the beginning.
 The latter is more common. ↩